Compute

 NOTE:

-postgres indicates the database name, 10.0.0.0 indicates the CN IP address of a distributed DB instance or the primary DN IP address of a primary/standby DB instance, root is the username for logging in to the database, and 8000 is the port number of the CN.
+postgres indicates the database name, 10.0.0.0 indicates the CN IP address of a distributed DB instance or the primary DN IP address of a centralized DB instance, root is the username for logging in to the database, and 8000 is the port number of the CN.

 Public network